Skip to main content

 The details associated with a saved (vaulted) payment method.
 For a stored card this includes properties like network (e.g. VISA), last4Digits, expirationMonth, and expirationYear.
 You access it via the paymentInstrumentData property on a vaulted payment object.

-The Payment Card Industry Data Security Standard (PCI DSS) — a set of requirements for any system that handles credit card data.
-Primer Checkout’s hosted inputs handle card data inside secure iframes so that sensitive information never enters your page, significantly reducing your PCI compliance scope.
+The Payment Card Industry Data Security Standard (PCI DSS).
+Primer Checkout handles card data securely so that sensitive information never enters your application, significantly reducing your PCI compliance scope.

 An authentication protocol that adds a verification step during card payments, typically a bank-issued challenge screen or biometric prompt.
-Primer Checkout handles 3DS flows automatically — including rendering challenge screens and processing the result — with no additional code required.
+Primer Checkout handles 3DS flows automatically with no additional code required.

 Events